DLanzante/diversified/README.md

 3. Mitigation for C): As an admin I need to be able to put forth clear moderating guidelines as well as admin oversights such as allowing for peer revisioning as well as allowing for multiple admins needing to be present and to sing off on any deletions or any post modifications/ account modifications.
 Admins must follow automated checks as well as escalation procedures!

-5. Mitigation for D): For proper site administrating I am going to have to be providing data anonymoty and provacy, data processing, real-time data and finally secure API access.
+4. Mitigation for D): For proper site administrating I am going to have to be providing data anonymoty and provacy, data processing, real-time data and finally secure API access.

+5. Mitigation for E):

 ### Diagrams